-David Do is the director of the DC Mayor’s Office on Asian and Pacific Islander Affairs (MOAPIA).
-David is a seasoned community advocate, a champion for neighborhood engagement, and committed to education issues.
+David Do has served as the Director of the DC Mayor’s Office on Asian and Pacific Islander Affairs (MOAPIA) since 2015.
+David is a seasoned community advocate and a champion for neighborhood engagement.
 He previously served in the Executive Office of the Mayor (EOM) of Washington, DC during the administrations of Mayor Adrian M. Fenty and Mayor Vincent C. Gray.
 He also worked with various community-based organizations to promote capital improvement grants during his previous tenure at the Office of the Deputy Mayor for Planning and Economic Development (DMPED).
 During his time within EOM and DMPED, David developed a unique understanding of the District of Columbia and its most pressing issues.
-As director, David’s goal will be to move forward together by continuing to build bridges between the District’s Asian American and Pacific Islander (AAPI) community and all Washingtonians.
+As Director, David is committed to building bridges between the District’s Asian American and Pacific Islander (AAPI) community and all Washingtonians.

-David experiences have led him to a focus and passion as a tireless education advocate.
-David seeks to close the widening achievement gap in K-12 education between different socioeconomic groups and minority groups.
-To continue his advocacy, David founded and runs the Ward 1 Education Collaborative.
+Prior to joining MOAPIA, David was also involved in local elections in the District of Columbia, championing education issues.
+David founded and runs the Ward 1 Education Collaborative.
 The group provides a partnership for parents and community members to advocate for quality public schools.
-Prior to joining MOAPIA, David was also involved in local elections in the District of Columbia, championing education issues.
 David has also served as Director of Academic Affairs for the Associated Students of the University of California, Merced.